But how does bitcoin actually work?

 To see why this method is trustworthy, it’s helpful to walk through what it would take to fool someone in this system.

-To pull this off, she’d have to find a valid proof of work before all other miners, each working on their own block.
-And that would be difficult, but it could happen!
+To pull this off, she’d have to find a valid proof of work before all other miners that Bob is listening to, each working on their own block.
+And that would be difficult, but if she had a significant portion of the network's computation it could happen!
 Maybe Alice wins this miniature lottery before the other miners.
 Then she could write a block containing the fraudulent transaction and show it to Bob (but not to anyone else).

 But Bob will still be hearing future broadcasts made by other miners, and Alice never told those other miners about the block she produced and gave to Bob, so they won’t include it in their own versions of the blockchain.